 Active state employees, including contractors, who work half-time or more and have employment-related expenses for a dependent child under the age of 13 and/or an adult dependent are eligible for DCAP benefits.

-New state employees may enroll for partial year benefits.
+New state employees, including MBTA, Valley and Charms Collaborative Employees joining the GIC for the first time, may enroll for partial year benefits.
 For DCAP, coverage begins on the first date of employment.

 How do I get reimbursed for my dependent care expenditures?

 As you incur qualified expenses, file a claim for reimbursement using a DCAP Claim Form.